 This converter accepts a truly differential external reference voltage.
-The absolute/common mode voltage range for the REF+ and REF- pins covers the entire operating range of the device (GND to $V{CC}$ ).
-For correct converter operation, $V{RFF}$ must be positive (REF+ > REF-).
+The absolute/common mode voltage range for REF+ and REF- pins covers the entire operating range of the device (GND to $V{CC}$ ).
+For correct converter operation, $V{REF}$ must be positive (REF+ > REF-)

-The LTC2494 differential reference input range is 0.1V to $V{CC}$ .
-For the simplest operation, REF+ can be shorted to $V{CC}$ and REF- can be shorted to GND.
-The converter output noise is determined by the thermal noise of the front end circuits, and as such, its value in nano volts is nearly constant with reference voltage.
-A decrease in reference voltage will not significantly improve the converter's effective resolution.
-On the other hand, a decreased reference will improve the converter's overall INL performance.
+The LTC2496 differential reference input range is 0.1V to $V{CC}$ .
+For the simplest operation, REF+ can be shorted to VCC and REF- can be shorted to GND.
+The converter output noise is determined by the thermal noise of the front end circuits.
+Since the transition noise is well below 1LSB (0.02LSB), a decrease in reference voltage will proportionally improve the converter's effective resolution and improve the INL.